MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-develop-concurrency.md

 `ALTER ROLE` permission is required to change the resource class of a user.
 While a user can be added to one or more of the higher resource classes.
 Users will take on the attributes of the highest resource class to which they are assigned.  **The resource class of the sa user cannot be changed.**  More details for create logins and users is provided in the [managing users)[#managing-users] section at the end of this article.

-> [AZURE.NOTE] A good practices to the create users which permenantly are assigned to a resource class rather than changing the resource class of a user.
+> [AZURE.NOTE] A good practice is to create users which are permenantly assigned to a resource class rather than changing the resource class of a user.
 For example, it's often a best practice to ensure loads to clustered column store tables have more memory so that they can create higher performing indexes.
 A good practices is to create a load user in a higher resource class.

-## Workload management
+## Memory allocation

 There are pros and cons to increasing a user's resource class.
 While increasing a resource class for a user may mean their queries execute faster, it also reduces the number of concurrent queries that can run.
-This is due to the fact that memory is being divided between users.
+This is a result of memory being divided between users.
 If one user is given more memory for a query, other users will not have memory available to them to run a query.

-### Memory allocation

 The following table maps the increase in memory available to **the queries on each distribution** by DWU and resource class.
 In other words, since there are 60 distributions per database, a query which would benfit from a large memory allocation would have access to about 375 GB of memory if the user was in xlargerc and running on a DW2000 (6,400 MB * 60 distributions / 1,024 to convert to GB).